Discernment Group I

-To manage this network, a newly formed "President's Council on Jesuit Identity and Mission" should be implemented and co-chaired by the Vice President of Mission & Identity and another University Vice President.
+To manage this network, a newly formed "President's Council on Jesuit Identity and Mission" should be implemented and co-chaired by the Vice President of Mission and Identity and another University Vice President.
 The second co-chair should serve in a rotating position that is filled every two years.
 Membership on the Council will be determined ex officio and include all campus associate vice presidents and several select members who lead offices identified as part of the "network of influence."
 The Council will convene during the academic year.
 It will be charged with developing a strategy to resolve a concern and/or meet a goal.
 The annual goal will be determined by the President in collaboration with the Council and its co-chairs.
 The theme will be identified and addressed with recommendations submitted at the end of the academic year.

 There are several advantages to this networking format:

 It is worth noting that while the proposed Council is not an "implementation council" per se, a discretionary budget is recommended, to be tied annually based to an identified theme, in order to ensure that recommendations are actualized.
-The Vice President for Mission & Identity is responsible for the implementation of the recommendations upon the President's approval.
+The Vice President for Mission and Identity is responsible for the implementation of the recommendations upon the President's approval.

 It is anticipated that this new Council would foster a host of new collaborative opportunities within the University.
 A sampling of these potential opportunities follows:

 In addition to the solid administrative and institutional structures proposed above, faculty, staff and administrators must be prepared and be relied upon to serve as campus models for actualizing the Jesuit, Catholic identity of Xavier University into the future.
 Likewise, staff is needed as Mission and Identity efforts are expanded.
 In order to accomplish this, the Discernment Group proposes that a number of new "collaborative positions" be modeled after the current Director of Faculty Programs position with the Division of Mission and Identity.
-This Director reports 50% of her time to Mission & Identity and 50% to the Division of Academic Affairs.
-We propose that this model be duplicated with two other Divisions within the Provost area - Information Resources and Student Life & Leadershipx - and with University Relations, in order to ensure effective networking and mission integration.
+This Director reports 50% of her time to Mission and Identity and 50% to the Division of Academic Affairs.
+We propose that this model be duplicated with two other Divisions within the Provost area - Information Resources and Student Life and Leadershipx - and with University Relations, in order to ensure effective networking and mission integration.